- Paying by Credit Card or Check (California Only)

 Yes.
 A merchant can request or record a credit card number in connection with payment by check when:

 - A check is used solely to obtain cash.

 - A check is used as a deposit.

 - A check is used to make a payment on that credit card account.

 What happens when a merchant breaks the laws described above?

 In California, merchants may be fined up to $250 for the first violation and up to $1,000 for each subsequent violation.
 In addition, the court can order the merchant to stop violating the law.

-While merchants may ask a shopper for identification, in most situations, a merchant may not condition acceptance of a Visa or MasterCard credit card upon the customer presenting identification.
+In most situations, a merchant may not condition acceptance of a Visa or MasterCard credit card upon the customer presenting identification.
 In other words, you can refuse to provide identification, and the merchant still must accept your credit card.
-Many merchants are unaware of this rule or simply choose to ignore it.

 Be aware that identification may be required for purposes other than the credit card transaction, for example, when purchasing alcohol, tobacco products, or certain medications.
 Identification may also be required for unusual transactions flagged during the authorization process.